 Use case

-AI products carry non-deterministic failure modes.
-Prompt drift, schema mismatches, hallucinated tool calls, model-version regressions — every one of these surfaces in the support inbox before it surfaces in your dashboards.
-The file the model named in its output is rarely the file that needs to change.
-Generic triage tools cannot tell the difference.
+AI products carry non-deterministic failure modes — prompt drift, schema mismatches, hallucinated tool calls, model-version regressions.
+Every one surfaces in the support inbox before your dashboards catch it.
+With a small team and no dedicated triage engineer, those tickets pile up, the customer waits, and trust erodes faster than the bug itself.
+And the file the model named in its output is rarely the file that needs to change — so even the hunt is slow.

 Vision